 What will you do differently?

 This the question the Commission has been asking a range of people across Wales as part of an important programme of work looking at the tough choices ahead for health and care in Wales as it continues to respond to, recover from and refocus after Covid-19.

 We know from detailed research we’ve carried out that there are huge challenges ahead including the rise in waiting times, tackling the backlog, deciding which care is given to whom and when, and the socio-economic impact on health and wellbeing.

 We’ve reached out to engage with health and social care professionals, third sector, politicians, patients, the media and the public for a series of online events to socialise the issues facing health and care and discuss ideas and solutions for the future.

-More than 750 people from across Wales attended and engaged in the events which we delivered in partnership with the Welsh NHS Confederation, the Institute of Welsh Affairs, Social Care Wales and the Board of Community Health Councils Wales.
+Delivered in partnership with the Welsh NHS Confederation, the Institute of Welsh Affairs, Social Care Wales and the Board of Community Health Councils Wales.

 The first two events on January 26 and 27, focused on how to manage the backlog of care and what services could be transferred from hospitals into the community.

 Event one featured a wide range of participants from across health and social care and event two was a discussion with an expert group of clinicians.

 The three panel discussion events that followed this featured a range of participants from organisations across Wales and audience questions and comments.
 Our event on February 4 looked at the wider picture, outside of the NHS itself, that is having a big impact on population health and wellbeing including; unemployment, poverty, inequality, social care and mental health.